-Ames National Laboratory uses its Environmental Management System (EMS) and the associated Steering Committee (EMSSC) as a vehicle to provide awareness of the objectives and targets reported in our Site Sustainability Plan.
+Ames National Laboratory uses its EMS and the associated Environmental Management System Steering Committee (EMSSC) as a vehicle to provide awareness of the objectives and targets reported in its Site Sustainability Plan.
 The EMSSC has adopted these objectives and targets and proposes initiatives to assist in the achievement of these goals.

-The age of the facilities makes it challenging to achieve energy efficiency and sustainability in the existing facilities.
-However, Ames' success in purchasing renewable energy in the form of wind power has been noted by the Sustainability Performance Office: "Ames has made impressive strides in this goal area, and the SPO would like to share these successes."
-In FY2016, NREL screened Ames National Laboratory for cost-effective renewable energy opportunities that would lower the site's 25-year lifecycle cost of energy.
-This screening found that while there is an incentive for Photovoltaic (PV) use, "the current low cost of utility electricity and average solar resource makes it difficult for PV to be cost-competitive".
+The age of Ames Laboratory's facilities makes it challenging to achieve energy efficiency and sustainability in the existing facilities.
+However, the Laboratory's success in purchasing renewable energy in the form of wind power has been noted by the Sustainability Performance Office: "Ames has made impressive strides in this goal area, and the SPO would like to share these successes."
+In FY2016, National Renewable Energy Laboratory (NREL) screened Ames National Laboratory for cost-effective renewable energy opportunities that would lower the site's 25-year lifecycle cost of energy.
+This screening found that while there is an incentive for Photovoltaic (PV) use, "the current low cost of utility electricity and average solar resource makes it difficult for PV to be costcompetitive".
 However, due to recent Federal initiatives, the Laboratory is exploring opportunities for onsite carbon free electricity generation.
+Ames has participated in the DOE's Energy Storage Initiative program in FY2024 to investigate the impact on energy storage potential for Laboratory operations.
 Energy intensity increased by 9% in FY2021, due to a return to normal operations.
+Ames Laboratory has also participated in two rounds of Assisting Federal Facilities with Energy Conservation (AFFECT) grant funding proposals that target projects attempting net zero operations.

-Ames National Laboratory has met both of the Fleet Reduction Goals by reducing its petroleum consumption and increasing its alternative fuel consumption.
+Ames National Laboratory has met both Fleet Reduction Goals by reducing its petroleum consumption and increasing its alternative fuel consumption.
+The Laboratory has established plans to provide fleet vehicle electric charging infrastructure, however it is dependent on available fleet vehicle leasing options.

 Cool roof area is up from 13% to 30.6% due to TASF roof replacement in FY2016 and cool roof installation on the SIF in FY2015.
+The Ames Infrastructure Modernization (AIM) project, currently in design, is planning on replacing the built-up roofs on Spedding Hall, Wilhelm Hall, and Metals Development Building with similar style cool roofs.
+Construction for this project is expected to begin in FY2025.

-Re-evaluation of the updated 2020 High Performance Sustainable Building (HPSB) Guiding Principles has brought Ames National Laboratory within compliance with the Federal standard.
-The newest building, the Sensitive Instrument Facility which the Laboratory took possession of in FY2016, meets the requirements for LEED Certified.
+FY2022 evaluation of the updated 2020 High Performance Sustainable Building (HPSB) Guiding Principles has brought Ames National Laboratory into compliance with the Federal standard.
+The newest building, the Sensitive Instrument Facility which the Laboratory took possession of in FY2016, meets the requirements for Leadership in Energy and Environmental Design (LEED) Certification.
 The Laboratory continues to implement the Guiding Principles in all major building infrastructure improvements where it is economically feasible.
-Further improvements in sub-meterings during FY2023 has the Laboratory in compliance with DOE's metering plan with all facilities metered on a building level.
+Further improvements in sub-metering during FY2023 has the Laboratory in compliance with DOE's metering plan with all facilities metered on a building level, however further investments are required to meet 100% smart metering compliance

 5.7.
-Emergency Planning and Community Right-to-Know Act and SARA Title III
+Superfund Amendments and Reauthorization Act (SARA) III and Emergency Planning and Community Right-to-Know Act (EPCRA)